andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 **TraversalMethod** differentiates focus traversal resulting from key press versus those resulting from mouse clicks or programmatic changes.

+Typically, controls do not need to handle focus traversal keys explicitly, relying instead on the built-in traversal logic, unless:

+- the traversal is conditional upon the state of the control
+- the key used to traverse might be used in a non-traversal capacity (one example is the **tab** key in the context of a text editor)

 A typical use of the `FocusTraversal` class is in built-in and custom skins, as a response to keyboard navigation key presses: